fieldtrip/website/tutorial/coregistration_opm.md

 The following example is based on a Polhemus recording, which - besides a description of the coordinate system based on the fiducials placed on the participant's head - contains a set of digitized points which correspond to 8 fixed locations on the Fieldline smart helmet.

-### Step 1.1: fixing the Polhemus recording error to obtain a correct head-based coordinate system
+### Step 1.1: read the Polhemus file and impose a RAS head-based coordinate system

-The following example is a bit ugly, because we mixed up LPA and RPA in the Polhemus recording.
-This caused the scan to be upside down.
-This should be fixed (and can be done so here by swapping the LPA and RPA by hand, after reading them in into MATLAB).
-Also, this Polhemus measurement has been obtained with the (too bulky) plastic security glasses and the reference sensor around the neck, which is not realistic.
+This Polhemus measurement has been obtained with the (too bulky) plastic security glasses and the reference sensor around the neck, which is not realistic.
 A real measurement should have the ref sensor taped to the forehead, just so that it does not limit the participant moving into the helmet.
+Note, that the file used here was created using software that used the CTF convention for the definition of the X/Y/Z axes of the coordinate system (i.e. ALS).

-    %% read in the data and enforce the units to be in 'mm' filename  = '20231119_hedscan3.pos';
+    %% read in the data and enforce the units to be in 'mm' filename  = '20231119_hedscan3_fixed.pos';
     headshape = ft_read_headshape(filename);
     headshape = ft_convert_units(headshape, 'mm');

-    %% visualisation, head is upside-down
+    %% visualisation, coordinate axes are ALS
     figure
     ft_plot_headshape(headshape)
     ft_plot_axes(headshape)
     view([-27 20])

-{% include image src="/assets/img/tutorial/coregistration_opm/headshape_upsidedown.png" width="400" %}
+{% include image src="/assets/img/tutorial/coregistration_opm/headshape_upsideup_ctf.png" width="400" %}
-_Figure: recorded headshape is upside-down, also note the labels of the axes._
+_Figure: recorded headshape has the coordinate axes according to the CTF-convention, with the X-axis pointing towards the nose._

-    %% fix the swapped LPA/RPA during the recording lpa = headshape.fid.pos(3,:);
-    nas = headshape.fid.pos(2,:);
-    rpa = headshape.fid.pos(1,:);
+    headshape.coordsys = 'ctf';

-    % this is the transformation matrix that will put the head upside-up transform = ft_headcoordinates(nas, lpa, rpa, [], 'neuromag');

-    headshape = ft_transform_geometry(transform, headshape);
+    headshape = ft_convert_coordsys(headshape, 'neuromag');
-    headshape.fid.label = {'rpa', 'nas', 'lpa'};
-    headshape.coordsys  = 'neuromag';

-    %% visualisation, head is upside-up again
-    figure
+    %% visualisation, coordinate axes are now RAS figure
     ft_plot_headshape(headshape)
     ft_plot_axes(headshape)
     view([114 20])

 {% include image src="/assets/img/tutorial/coregistration_opm/headshape_upsideup.png" width="400" %}
-_Figure: adjusted headshape is upside-up, also note the labels of the axes, thanks to the manual addition of the coordsys._
+_Figure: adjusted headshape with new coordinate system._

 ### Step 1.2: identification of reference points, and calculation of the transformation parameters